tc39/proposal-pattern-matching/README.md

 The array pattern introduces all the bindings introduced by its nested patterns, plus the binding introduced by its binding rest pattern, if present.

+Bindings introduced by earlier nested patterns are visible to later nested patterns in the same array pattern.
+(For example, `[a, ${a}]`) will match only if the second item in the array is identical to the first item.)

 #### Array Pattern Caching

 To allow for idiomatic uses of generators and other "single-shot" iterators to